aurelilia/aurelilia/README.md

 ## Hi there!

-I'm Ellie (pronouns they/them).
-I enjoy programming as a hobby, with a particular interest in programming language development as of late - check out [gelix](https://gelix.angm.xyz)!.
+I'm Ellie (pronouns she/they).
+I enjoy programming as a hobby.

-Most of my projects are primarily hosted on my [GitLab](https://git.angm.xyz/ellie), only finished projects tend to be mirrored here on GitHub.
+Most of my projects are primarily hosted on my [Gitea](https://git.angm.xyz/ellie), only finished projects tend to be mirrored here on GitHub.

 The languages I would consider myself proficient in are Rust, Kotlin and Java, with